NyaaCat/RPGItems-wiki/en-us/power.md

 - `showCDwarning` If you wish not to show cooldown warning message, set to `false`.
 - `globalCooldown` Set the cooldown to global.

+**Use PowerDummy to disbale cooldown message, unify and control cooldown / cost.**

 You should already acknowledge that RPGitems execute powers based on trigger, like `RIGHT_CLICK` or `LEFT_CLICK` and activate power one by one in a pitfall.
 So if you have an item with a list of powers like:

 1. PowerProjectile, trigger `LEFT_CLICK`